 Irritable bowel syndrome

-Irritable bowel syndrome (IBS) is a common disorder that affects the large intestine.
-Signs and symptoms include cramping, abdominal pain, bloating, gas, and diarrhea or constipation, or both.
+Irritable bowel syndrome (IBS) is a common disorder that affects the stomach and intestines, also called the gastrointestinal tract.
+Symptoms include cramping, abdominal pain, bloating, gas, and diarrhea or constipation, or both.
 IBS is a chronic condition that you'll need to manage long term.

-Only a small number of people with IBS have severe signs and symptoms.
+Only a small number of people with IBS have severe symptoms.
 Some people can control their symptoms by managing diet, lifestyle and stress.
 More-severe symptoms can be treated with medication and counseling.

 IBS doesn't cause changes in bowel tissue or increase your risk of colorectal cancer.

-- Abdominal pain, cramping or bloating that is typically relieved or partially relieved by passing a bowel movement
+- Abdominal pain, cramping or bloating that is related to passing a bowel movement

 When to see a doctor

-See your doctor if you have a persistent change in bowel habits or other signs or symptoms of IBS.
+See your health care provider if you have a persistent change in bowel habits or other symptoms of IBS.
 They may indicate a more serious condition, such as colon cancer.
-More-serious signs and symptoms include:
+More-serious symptoms include: